mulutbrah/mulutbrah/README.md

 I always eager for seeking new knowledge and challenge.

 ### Currently activities
-- 📊 I’m currently learning Data Science with relative study/knowledge
+- 📊 I’m currently learning Data Science and relative study/knowledge
 - ♟️ I like to play chess online @chess.com/lichess.org with username MonkeyDeLutfi, come play with me if you have some time

 ### Get in touch